 "An estate plan addresses many extremely important aspects of your medical and financial life, and ensures that your loved ones understand your wishes," says Nathaniel Arnett, estate planning specialist at Fidelity Investments.
 "Having a plan in place can help give you and your family real peace of mind."

 With the help of legal and financial professionals, drafting an estate plan is probably easier than you think.
-Experienced advisors can help make sure you don’t miss any important pieces and that your estate plan addresses all your needs.
+Experienced financial professionals can help make sure you don’t miss any important pieces and that your estate plan addresses all your needs.

 Here are 5 steps to get you on the right track:

 Financial and medical powers of attorney are generally 2 different legal documents and it may make sense to appoint 2 different people.
 In the case of designating a financial power of attorney, consider someone you trust wholeheartedly.
 This person will be opening your mail, contacting your banks, transferring your assets, and paying your bills, if needed.
-He or she doesn't need to be a financial whiz, but you should trust this person to make pragmatic and thoughtful decisions on your behalf.
+They don't need to be a financial whiz, but you should trust this person to make pragmatic and thoughtful decisions on your behalf.

 Your medical power of attorney—sometimes called your health care proxy, depending on where you live and how it is drafted—will make medical decisions on your behalf.
 This person will use your living will (also known as an advance health care directive) as a guide for determining the care you desire.
-Many people designate a spouse or parent in this role, also naming an alternative in the event that the person initially named is unable to serve.
+Many people designate a spouse or adult child in this role, also naming an alternative in the event that the person initially named is unable to serve.

-Whomever you choose, have a discussion to gain mutual understanding that makes sure he or she is aware of your medical preferences.
-"Have a proactive conversation so that you can answer important questions and make the person's job easier in the event that he or she ever needs to fulfill the role," Arnett says.
+Whoever you choose, have a discussion to gain mutual understanding that makes sure they are aware of your medical preferences.
+"Have a proactive conversation so that you can answer important questions and make the person's job easier in the event that they ever need to fulfill the role," Arnett says.